Publications

 “Regenerative Play and the Experience of the Sublime in The Legend of Zelda: Breath of the Wild.” in Exploring Mythopoeic Narrative in The Legend of Zelda, Routledge, 2020.

 “The Concept of Utopia in Digital Games.” in Playing Utopia: Futures in Digital Games.
 Eds.
-Benjamin Bein, Gundolf Freyermuth, Hanns Christian Schmidt, Transcript, 2019.
+Benjamin Beil, Gundolf Freyermuth, Hanns-Christian Schmidt, Transcript, 2019.

 Conference Proceedings: